SHAREHOLDER ALERT: The Gross Law Firm Notifies Shareholders of Expensify, Inc. of a Class Action Lawsuit and a Lead Plaintiff Deadline of January 29, 2024 – (NASDAQ: EXFY)

 NEW YORK, Dec.
-11, 2023 (GLOBE NEWSWIRE) -- The Gross Law Firm issues the following notice to shareholders of Expensify, Inc.
+14, 2023 (GLOBE NEWSWIRE) -- The Gross Law Firm issues the following notice to shareholders of Expensify, Inc..

 Shareholders who purchased shares of EXFY during the class period listed are encouraged to contact the firm regarding possible lead plaintiff appointment.
 Appointment as lead plaintiff is not required to partake in any recovery.